 WordPress is one of the best content management systems that can be used for developing a powerful membership site.
 WordPress comes with useful features that give developers limitless possibilities of developing membership sites.
-In particular the WordPress user roles feature is important for managing capabilities of different members in the site.
+In particular, the WordPress user roles feature is important for managing the capabilities of different members of the site.
 WordPress also has a vast ecosystem of developers who are keen to provide free and premium membership plugins.
-This plugins can be used to create membership site.
-There are several WordPress membership plugins that are freely available on the official WordPress repository as well as other premium membership plugins available in different marketplaces online.
+This plugin can be used to create a membership site.
+Several WordPress membership plugins are freely available on the official WordPress repository as well as other premium membership plugins available in different marketplaces online.
 I would like to enlighten you on the different ways you can develop a membership site with WordPress outlining each of the approaches and reasons you would use each.
 I hope this guide will go a long way in helping you build better membership sites using WordPress as your CMS of choice.

 Why Build a Membership Site with WordPress?

 The main reason why you should consider building a membership site is to grow a community and generating income by offering premium content.
 The following are some of the reasons you should consider using WordPress to build your memberships site:

 Affordability - WordPress as a content management system provides a seamless way of building a membership site at a fraction of the cost it would take to build with custom solutions.
 You can use the WordPress free memberships plugin to build the site or for advanced features, you can procure a premium membership plugin that is roughly priced below $100 and provide great value for money.

 Do-It-Yourself - Several WordPress plugins are free to use and have a vibrant community of developers supporting them.
 This makes it easier to build a membership site without the need for a developer.